-As demonstrated in Section 3 of this report, the site is expected to minimally increase potential demand on the City's potable water and sanitary sewer infrastructure relative to what is currently possible on the site with current FLU and zoning.
+As demonstrated in Section 3 of this report, the proposed FLUM Amendment is expected to minimally increase demand on the City's potable water and sanitary sewer infrastructure relative to what is currently possible on the site with current FLU and zoning.
+This increase will be within the capacity of the infrastructure.
 Section 3 also demonstrates that potential demand on solid waste infrastructure can be accommodated by the City's solid waste infrastructure.